Meet & Great, Shipman Youth Centre, 2017. Image: Crossrail

-After gaining recognition in the 1980s as part of the Black British Artists Movement, Sonia’s practice has evolved to become more collaborate and site specific, integrating all mediums including film, performance, photography and installation.
+After gaining recognition in the 1980s as part of the Black British Artists Movement, Boyce’s practice has evolved to become more collaborative and site specific, integrating mediums including film, performance, photography and installation.

-In 2007, she was awarded an MBE for services to Art, and in 2016 she became a Royal Academician.
-She has exhibited at the ICA London, Eastside Projects in Birmingham, and the 2015 Venice Biennale.
-Last year Sonia won the Paul Hamlyn Foundation Award for Artists.
+In 2007, Boyce was awarded an MBE for services to art and she became a Royal Academician in 2016.
+She has exhibited at the ICA London, Eastside Projects in Birmingham and Venice Biennale.
+In 2016 Boyce was awarded the Paul Hamlyn Foundation Award for Artists.